giftussajeev/Boat-Leash/README.md

 1. Make sure you have the [Fabric Loader](https://fabricmc.net/use/) installed for Minecraft 1.16.5.
 2. Download the latest `boat-leash-1.5.jar` from the [Releases page](../../releases).
 3. Drop the `.jar` file directly into your `.minecraft/mods` folder.
 4. Launch the game and enjoy!
-(No extra API mods needed!)
+(No Fabric API and Mod Menu recommended!)

 ## 🎮 How to Use